 THE HOUSE OF SAINT LUCY

-Valare Luceo Non Uro.
-By Valor I Shine, But Do Not Burn.
+Virtute Luceo Non Uro.
+By Virtue I Shine, Not Burn.

 Saint Lucy was a young Italian woman of wealthy Roman origin who lived at the end of the third century.
 After the miraculous healing of her mother, Lucy converted to Christianity, consecrated her virginity to God, and refused to marry the pagan man to whom she had been betrothed.
 This man denounced her as a Christian and after standing trial, Lucy was condemned to a life of prostitution.
 When they came to drag her away, however, she was immovable–cemented in place through her faith in God.
 They then decided to burn her where she stood, but even after surrounding her with kindling and setting it ablaze, Lucy would not burn.
 She was finally executed by the sword.